4 arrests made in connection with mass shooting that left 6 dead in Mississippi, FBI says

-Three people have been arrested on murder charges and a fourth person on an attempted murder charge following a weekend shooting that left six dead and more than a dozen injured in a Mississippi Delta town, the FBI announced Monday.
+Three people have been arrested on murder charges and a fourth person on an attempted murder charge in a weekend shooting that left six dead and more than a dozen injured in a small Mississippi town, the FBI announced Monday.

-Teviyon L. Powell, 29, William Bryant, 29, and Morgan Lattimore, 25, have been charged with capital murder, while Latoya A. Powell, 44, has been charged with attempted murder, according to a spokesperson in the FBI’s Jackson Field Office.
+Teviyon L. Powell, 29, William Bryant, 29, and Morgan Lattimore, 25, have been charged with capital murder, while Latoya A. Powell, 44, has been charged with attempted murder in the mass shooting, a spokesperson for the FBI’s Jackson Field Office said.

-It was not immediately clear whether the four people arrested have attorneys.
+It was not immediately clear whether they have attorneys.
 The Associated Press left a voicemail with the Washington County Public Defender’s Office asking if its attorneys are representing the defendants.

-Authorities have not disclosed a possible motive for Friday night’s shooting in Leland, but the FBI said the gunfire appears to have been “sparked by a disagreement among several individuals.”

 The shooting, which came as people celebrated homecoming weekend in downtown Leland shortly after a high school football game, was the deadliest of several shootings across Mississippi over the weekend.
 Other shootings were reported at two Mississippi universities on Saturday, as those schools celebrated their homecoming weekends.

-Witness Camish Hopkins described seeing people wounded and bleeding and four people lying dead on the ground.
-"It was the most horrific scene I'd ever seen," Hopkins told The Associated Press.
+Witness Camish Hopkins described seeing people wounded and bleeding and four people dead on the ground.
+"It was the most horrific scene I'd ever seen," Hopkins told the AP.

 The shooting in Leland was the 14th mass killing in 2025, according to The Associated Press/USA TODAY/Northeastern University Mass Killing Database.
 The database tracks all homicides in the U.S. since 2006 in which four or more people were killed intentionally within a 24-hour period, not including any offender.

-On the east side of the state, in the small town of Heidelberg, the bodies of two people, including a pregnant woman, were found on a high school campus Friday night.
+Elsewhere, in the small town of Heidelberg on the east side of the state, the bodies of two people, including a pregnant woman, were found on a high school campus Friday night.
 That shooting happened the same evening Heidelberg High School played its homecoming football game, according to police and Mississippi Gov. Tate Reeves.
 Police have not said exactly when the gunfire occurred or how close it was to the stadium.

 An 18-year-old man was arrested and charged with two counts of murder and illegally having a gun on a school campus in the Heidelberg shooting, Jasper County Jail records show.

-On the Alcorn State University campus in Claiborne County, three people were found with apparent gunshot wounds near a campus building around 6:30 p.m.
-Saturday, the Mississippi Bureau of Investigation said.
+On Saturday evening, three people also were found with apparent gunshot wounds on the Alcorn State University campus in Claiborne County, the Mississippi Bureau of Investigation said.
 One of the victims died, the agency said.
 Police found the victims after a call reporting shots fired in the area of the industrial technology building.
 No arrests were announced.

-The shooting happened after more than 7,000 spectators saw Alcorn State defeat Lincoln University of Oakland, California, in the Mississippi school’s homecoming game Saturday afternoon.
+The shooting happened after a crowd of more than 7,000 watched Alcorn State defeat Lincoln University of Oakland, California, in the Mississippi school’s homecoming game Saturday afternoon.

 In Jackson, police responded around 7 p.m.
 Saturday to the tailgating area of Mississippi Veterans Memorial Stadium, where Jackson State University hosted Alabama State University.
 A juvenile had been shot in the abdomen and was taken to a hospital, police said.
 No arrests were announced, and few other details about that shooting were immediately available.